kiba/Writings/for_science/chp23_vacation.md

 That, of course, is coming fast apart, beginning with my arrival, and then accelerating with Remnant.

 Was there's a point in doing anything on the last day?
 No matter what I do, I couldn't even begin to relax.
+My stomach were so tied up that it's very uncomfortable.
 So I just plopped my body in the shade.
-Sasaki was already dressed up, ready to go, resting her head against my shoulder.
+Sasaki was already dressed up, ready to go, resting her head against my chest.
 Diana was off somewhere, hunting for crabs, doing as much as possible to avoid Sasaki.

 Sasaki shouldn't be my ally.
 I should be on the side of Sidonians who had been denied life-saving medicine for all their lives.